 The Eureka Stockade Gardens are National Heritage Listed for their association with the Eureka Stockade Rebellion of 3 December 1854.

 The place has outstanding heritage value to the nation because of its potential to yield archaeological evidence of the rebellion of 1854.
-The Eureka Lead, the auriferous deposit being worked by the diggers at the time of the rebellion, is also located under the place.
+The Eureka Lead - the auriferous deposit being worked by the diggers at the time of the rebellion - is also located under its ground.